seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 You do me wrong to take me out o' the grave:
 Thou art a soul in bliss; but I am bound
 Upon a wheel of fire, that mine own tears
-Do scald like moulten lead.
+Do scald like moulten lead. /

 **CORDELIA**
-Sir, do you know me?
+/ Sir, do you know me?

 **KING LEAR**
 You are a spirit, I know: when did you die?
 Where have I been?
 Where am I?
 Fair daylight?
 I am mightily abused.
 I should e'en die with pity,
 To see another thus.
 I know not what to say.
 I will not swear these are my hands: let's see;
 I feel this pin prick.
 Would I were assured
-Of my condition!
+Of my condition! /

 **CORDELIA**
-O, look upon me, sir,
+/ O, look upon me, sir,
 And hold your hands in benediction o'er me:
-No, sir, you must not kneel.
+No, sir, you must not kneel. /

 **KING LEAR**
-Pray, do not mock me:
+/ Pray, do not mock me:
-I am a very foolish fond old man,
+I am a very foolish fond old man.
 Methinks I should know you, and know this man;
 Yet I am doubtful for I am mainly ignorant
 What place this is; and all the skill I have
 Remembers not these garments; nor I know not
 Where I did lodge last night.
 Do not laugh at me;
 For, as I am a man, I think this lady
-To be my child Cordelia.
+To be my child Cordelia. /

 **CORDELIA**
-And so I am, I am.
+/ And so I am, I am.

 **KING LEAR**
 Be your tears wet? yes, 'faith.
 I pray, weep not:
 If you have poison for me, I will drink it.
 I know you do not love me; for your sisters
 Have, as I do remember, done me wrong:
-You have some cause, they have not.
+You have some cause, they have not. /

 **CORDELIA**
-No cause, no cause.
+/ No cause, no cause.

 **KING LEAR**
-Am I in France?
+Am I in France? /

 **KENT**
-In your own kingdom, sir.
+/ In your own kingdom, sir.

 **KING LEAR**
-Do not abuse me.
+Do not abuse me. /

 **CORDELIA**
-Will't please your highness walk?
+/ Will't please your highness walk?

 **KING LEAR**
 You must bear with me:
-Pray you now, forget and forgive: I am old and foolish.
+Pray you now, forget and forgive:
+I am old and foolish.

 *Exeunt all but KENT and Gentleman*